 Artificial intelligence solutions can sift through data and identify details of adverse reactions, however only when coupled with the human touch of understanding sentiment, context, and usability of the raw data, do they become valuable and actionable insights.
 Moderation and tracking methods enacted by ICUC’s team can increase the efficiency of understanding these adverse reactions.
 Our strategists and insight analysts will work as an extension of your team to streamline the process of protecting patients.
 Learn more by booking a meeting with us today.

-Learn about Big Pharma on Social
+social sharing Learn about Big Pharma on Social

 Download our free guide on how the biggest pharma brands optimize for social media.